-Then, pour in a splash of cold milk (or your milk alternative of choice) into the shaker and shake it well untill smooth and silky foam is created.
-Using skimmed milk is preferred as it creates a long lasting foam.
+Then, pour a splash of cold milk (or your milk alternative of choice) into the shaker and shake it well until smooth and silky foam is created.
+Using skimmed milk is preferred as it creates a long-lasting foam.

 Add this frothed milk to Freddo Espresso to make a milk layer.
 And that’s it!
 You’ve just made yourself a Freddo Cappuccino.

 It is recommended not to stir the drink, as the milky layer should remain at the top and when you drink the drink, the foamy layer will become incorporated into the drink, creating a sweet and creamy taste.